vidnesharma20/OIBSIP/README.md

 `Problem statement`
--The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
+- The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
--Car price prediction is one of the major research areas in machine learning.
+- Car price prediction is one of the major research areas in machine learning.
--So if you want to learn how to train a car price prediction model then this project is for you.
+- So if you want to learn how to train a car price prediction model then this project is for you.

 Download dataset:-
 [Dataset.csv](https://raw.githubusercontent.com/amankharwal/Website-data/master/CarPrice.csv)